marianoguerra/little-riak-core-book/_sources/starting.txt

     make devrel-status

-You can see the vnodes transfering, this means the content of some virtual nodes on one tanodb node are being transfered to another tanodb node::
+You can see the vnodes transferring, this means the content of some virtual nodes on one tanodb node are being transfered to another tanodb node::

     ================================= Membership ==================================